Autism Test for Kids and Teens

 Our free Symptom Checker can help you determine if your child might have autism.

-The Symptom Checker gives you a list of behaviors and traits and invites you to mark the ones you are seeing in your child.
+If you’re looking for a free autism test, you can use our Symptom Checker to help you determine if your child might be on the autism spectrum.
+By answering a few simple questions about your child’s behaviors, you’ll receive a personalized list of behaviors and traits.
 If they correspond with the symptoms and behaviors associated with autism, it will let you know.
-If your answers to the quiz suggest another disorder, you’ll see that too.
+If your answers to the quiz suggest another disorder, you’ll see that, too.

 The Symptom Checker was developed in partnership with expert clinicians and is aligned with the Child Mind Institute’s rigorous editorial standards.